Double coffee

 Share

-The INE today published the sectorial data for September, which showed a different trend from the one observed in recent months.
-After quite some time, driven by the increased liquidity measures of households, the deconfinement process of the population and the low bases of comparison that 2020 represents, the activity started to show the first signs of deceleration.
-Yes, you read me right, slowdown.
+Today, the INE published sectoral data for September, which showed a different trend from that observed in recent months.
+After quite some time, driven by increased liquidity measures for households, the process of lifting lockdown restrictions on the population, and the low bases of comparison represented by 2020, activity began to show the first signs of slowing down.
+Yes, you read that right, slowing down.

-The greater dynamism observed in 2021 has been mainly based on measures of a transitory nature, which is fine given the urgencies posed by the pandemic and assistance to households.
-This has been behind year-on-year growth rates that were previously unrecorded, making this year's GDP likely to expand by over 11%.
-However, the next period would not have the same characteristics and our growth would again be explained by the country's longer-term fundamentals, which have recently faced some deterioration.
-If we add to this the natural uncertainty of the election processes at the end of the year, the processing of the new constitution, the development of the pandemic worldwide and the process of normalization of ultra-expansionary policies around the globe, we have a very challenging scenario.
-Thus, expectations for 2022 and 2023 will hopefully reach 2.0% - 2.5%.
+The greater dynamism observed in 2021 has been based mainly on temporary measures, which is understandable given the urgent needs arising from the pandemic and the need to assist households.
+This has led to unprecedented year-on-year growth rates, with GDP likely to expand by over 11% this year.
+However, the coming period will not have the same characteristics, and our growth will once again be explained by the country's longer-term fundamentals, which have recently faced some deterioration.
+If we add to this the natural uncertainty of the year-end election processes, the drafting of the new constitution, the development of the pandemic worldwide, and the process of normalizing ultra-expansionary policies around the globe, we have a rather challenging scenario.
+Thus, expectations for 2022 and 2023 will hopefully reach 2.0%–2.5%.

-But what were these first signs?
-First of all, manufacturing production, although growing 4.3% compared to the same period of the previous year, achieves that result simply because it is compared to a low base, since if we compare it versus August of this year (using a methodology that "eliminates" seasonal components) it falls 1.4%.
-Additionally, and perhaps referring to one of the sectors that has shown greater dynamism, the Sales of Commerce also expanded significantly (19.9%) in one year, but compared to last month, using the same technique mentioned above, it falls 0.1%, a decrease that has not been observed for 5 months, just before the massive deconfinement processes of the population began.
-If we disaggregate the previous result, we realize that it is the durable goods component that decelerates the most (-1.3% versus August), although the non-durable goods component also decelerates (-0.4%).
-As an exception, supermarket sales stand out, which expanded both on an annual and monthly basis.
+But what were those early signs?
+First, although manufacturing output grew by 4.3% compared to the same period last year, this result was achieved simply because it was compared to a low base, since if we compare it to August this year (using a methodology that "eliminates" seasonal components), it fell by 1.4%.
+Additionally, and perhaps referring to one of the sectors that has shown the greatest dynamism, retail sales also expanded significantly (19.9%) in one year, but compared to last month, using the same technique mentioned above, they fell by 0.1%, a decline that had not been seen for five months, just before the massive deconfinement processes of the population began.
+If we break down the above result, we see that it is the durable goods component that has slowed the most (-1.3% versus August), although non-durables have also slowed (-0.4%).
+Supermarket sales are an exception, expanding both annually and monthly.

 This does not mean that activity as a whole will collapse.
-No. In fact, it is more likely that the Imacec will have shown growth of close to 14% during September and that double-digit increases in this indicator will continue during the remainder of the year.
-However, behind these variations there will be less and less "fundamental" dynamism and there will only be leftovers from government programs and pension fund withdrawals, which, by definition, are neither infinite nor permanent.
-Thus, from the second quarter of 2022 we will start to see rates closer to 3%, returning to our reality suddenly, but also focusing the discussion (we hope) on how to grow more in a sustained, responsible and sustainable manner.
-And, in the absence of short-term drivers, we do not rule out that we will see a technical recession during the third quarter of next year.
-But do not panic, this will not be similar to the one we experienced as a result of the pandemic, in fact, it will be something rather statistical, but it will be a ground wire for us to incorporate once and for all into the debate on how to grow more and better.
+No. In fact, it is most likely that the Imacec will have shown growth of close to 14% during September and that double-digit increases in this indicator will continue for the rest of the year.
+However, behind these variations, there will be less and less "fundamental" momentum, and only remnants of government programs and pension fund withdrawals will remain, which, by definition, are neither infinite nor permanent.
+Thus, starting in the second quarter of 2022, we will begin to see rates closer to 3%, bringing us back to reality with a bang, but also focusing the discussion (we hope) on how to grow in a more sustained, responsible, and sustainable manner.
+And, in the absence of short-term drivers, we do not rule out the possibility of a technical recession during the third quarter of next year.
+But don't panic, this will not be similar to what we experienced as a result of the pandemic.
+In fact, it will be more of a statistical phenomenon, but it will serve as a wake-up call for us to finally incorporate into the debate how to grow more and better.

 Nathan Pincheira